Bryan Dawe

-Bryan John Dawe (born 21 March 1948) is an Australian writer, comedian, political satirist, songwriter, photographer and social activist.
+Bryan John Dawe (born 21 March 1948) is an Australian writer, comedian, actor, political satirist, songwriter, photographer and social activist.
 He is known predominantly for his long-running collaboration with fellow satirist, John Clarke, which lasted from 1989 until Clarke's death in 2017; Dawe has also achieved success as a painter and public speaker.

 Collaboration with John Clarke

 Dawe was a regular collaborator of fellow satirist the late John Clarke in the form of mock interviews, first for A Current Affair and then for The 7.30 Report.
 Dawe would take on the role of interviewer, with Clarke playing the role of a prominent figure or politician.
 Unusually for topical satire of this type-such as one of Clarke's earlier ventures, The Gillies Report (1984-1985)-Clarke never attempted to explicitly impersonate the figures he represents and always performed them in his own voice and manner.
 The format generally involved Dawe trying to press for an answer and Clarke trying to evade the question.
 The duo began writing and presenting the segments in 1989 and switched to The 7.30 Report not long after leaving A Current Affair in 1997.
 The pair continued to present their weekly interview segment at the end of the Thursday edition of The 7.30 Report.
 During the 2014 Australian television season, Clarke and Dawe became a self-contained program on the Australian Broadcasting Corporation.
 The interviews have also been compiled into several books and CD releases, two of which, Great Interviews of the Twentieth Century and The Annual Report, won the ARIA Award for Best Australian Comedy Record.
 Secret Men's Business was nominated for the same award in 1997.